CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ApplianceUpgradePolicyAllOf.md

 `func (o *ApplianceUpgradePolicyAllOf) UnsetSchedule()`

 UnsetSchedule ensures that no value is present for Schedule, not even an explicit nil
+### GetSoftwareDownloadType

+`func (o *ApplianceUpgradePolicyAllOf) GetSoftwareDownloadType() string`

+GetSoftwareDownloadType returns the SoftwareDownloadType field if non-nil, zero value otherwise.

+### GetSoftwareDownloadTypeOk

+`func (o *ApplianceUpgradePolicyAllOf) GetSoftwareDownloadTypeOk() (*string, bool)`

+GetSoftwareDownloadTypeOk returns a tuple with the SoftwareDownloadType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSoftwareDownloadType

+`func (o *ApplianceUpgradePolicyAllOf) SetSoftwareDownloadType(v string)`

+SetSoftwareDownloadType sets SoftwareDownloadType field to given value.

+### HasSoftwareDownloadType

+`func (o *ApplianceUpgradePolicyAllOf) HasSoftwareDownloadType() bool`

+HasSoftwareDownloadType returns a boolean if a field has been set.

 ### GetAccount

 `func (o *ApplianceUpgradePolicyAllOf) GetAccount() IamAccountRelationship`